harry9111985/go-poc/Readme.md

 Following are the commands :

-go run src/*.go -> all the go files which belong to the main package are executed. go run src/<xyz>/*.go -> all the go files which belong to the main package residing the xyz directory is executed go install src/calculator/*.go will create calculator.exe for Windows and will be stored in GOBIN folder.
+a) go run src/*.go -> all the go files which belong to the main package are executed.

+b) go run src/<xyz>/*.go -> all the go files which belong to the main package residing the xyz directory is executed

+c) go install src/calculator/*.go will create calculator.exe for Windows and will be stored in GOBIN folder.